Chair: Ken Kanofski

 Deputy Chair: Sarah Winter | Partner, Human Services and Community Infrastructure, Commercial Advisory, Deloitte

-The Social Infrastructure & Services Taskforce is committed to promoting best practice in the procurement and delivery of social infrastructure projects and the reform of infrastructure based services in areas including education, health, justice and public housing.
-The Taskforce is committed to encouraging innovation and efficiency; ensuring consistent, high quality services and value-for-money outcomes to the Australian community and government.
-As much of the social infrastructure pipeline is often less visible than other sectors, the taskforce provides much needed insight to the membership about upcoming projects, opportunities and governments’ reform agenda in public services.
+The Social Infrastructure & Services Taskforce is committed to promoting best practice in the procurement and delivery of social infrastructure projects and the reform of infrastructure-based services across education, health, justice and public housing.
+The Taskforce is committed to encouraging innovation and efficiency to enable high-quality services and value-for-money outcomes for communities and governments.
+Much of the social infrastructure pipeline is often less visible than other sectors, so the taskforce provides much needed insight to the membership about upcoming projects, opportunities and governments’ reform agendas in public services.

 REGISTER FOR TASKFORCES